Making a withdrawal from your pension plan

 Accessing your pension early may also impact your retirement income, as you could end up with less to live on when you retire.
 This will in turn affect your lifestyle in retirement unless you have other income streams to fall back on.

-If you’re looking to access your pension due to financial hardship, you can visit our cost of living hub for additional information and links to helpful websites.
+If you’re looking to access your pension due to financial hardship, you can visit our financial wellbeing hub for additional information and links to helpful websites.